arruda/Early-Filtering-Gnosis-Setup/README.md

-# MPS Node
+# Gnosis Node
-Node for executing the MPS in a single machine (inside containers).
+Project for executing a Gnosis Node in a machine (inside containers).

 # Docker Registry Access
 Before using the project one needs to login on our internal docker registry.